ptitSeb/gl4es/USAGE.md

  * 2 : guess AutoMipMap (based on manual mipmaping on textures)
  * 3 : ignore MipMap (mipmap creation / use entirely disabled)
  * 4 : ignore AutoMipMap on non-squared textures
+ * 5 : calculate all sub-mipmap one time when uploading level 1

 ##### LIBGL_FORCENPOT
 Forcing NPOT (Non-Power of Two) Texture size.